Skillbill/company-site/devops.markdown

 ---
 title: DevOps for Network Operations
-date: 2021-03-17 18:45:00 Z
-layout: page
+layout: business_line
+header:
+  image: "/uploads/DevOps.png?v=1"
+  texts:
+  - Unlock the true potential of your Technical team by embracing DevOps development.
+Our comprehensive package combines a tailored training course, hands-on mentoring, and skilled development resources to elevate your team to the next level.
+introduction:
+    title: Explore our DevOps Transformation Package
+    texts:
+    - With our guided training, cutting-edge methodologies, and expert resources, equip your team with the essential skills and tools to thrive in the dynamic world of modern software development.
+    - Upgrade your existing network operation team!
 ---

-{% include image.html url="/uploads/DevOps.png?v=1" width="200" alt="" %}

-## From Consulting to Training

-Using our experience in software development and in training, we have followed and currently follow our Telco customers in a path of migration of their Technical team to the DevOps development.
-We believe that this working methodology is replicable in other contexts that could have from it large and lasting benefits.
+Leveraging our extensive experience in software development and training, we have been actively guiding our Telco customers on a transformative journey, migrating their Technical teams to embrace the DevOps approach.
+This proven methodology is replicable across various contexts, promising substantial and enduring benefits.

-## Skillbill package

-We finally came out with a package including a **combination** of a **training course**, **mentoring** and **skilled development resources**.
-This solution is thought for customers which have a consolidated, but old fashioned team dedicated to network operation who want to upgrade their team, as well as its member, to a real DevOps team, with all the proper skills, tools, and methodologies applied.
+Introducing our comprehensive DevOps Transformation Package: An all-inclusive offering that includes a meticulously designed training course, personalized mentoring, and access to skilled development resources.
+This solution is tailor-made for customers with established, yet outdated, network operation teams seeking to elevate their capabilities and transition into a proficient DevOps team, equipped with the latest skills, tools, and methodologies in the industry.
+Together, let's unlock your team's potential and embrace the future of software development.

 ## Course details